Copyright: Copyright for Teaching

 - reproduce digital copies onto CD; DVD; USB key or memory stick.

 The onus is on the academic to comply with the copyright requirements.
-Publishers can request access to the University’s Blackboard environment or Intranet to carry out a data collection audit.
+Publishers can request access to the University’s VLE environment or Intranet to carry out a data collection audit.

 Performing a literary, dramatic or musical work is permitted, as is playing or showing a sound recording, film, broadcast or cable programme at UCD for the purpose of instruction, as long as the audience is limited to teachers and students, and the event is for non-commercial purposes.